pichim/PM2_PES_Board_Example/README.md

 <b>Charging bateries</b> - the battery packs are only charged when the PES Board circuit breaker is set to OFF.

+><b> Resources </b><br>
+>All additional technical information such as schematics and pin maps for the PES Board can be found in a folder <b>docs/datasheets/pes_board_data/</b>.
+Also included there are CAD files of the combined Nucleo F446RE and PES Board in .3dxml extensions (for 3Dexperience).

 #### Pheripherals